raspberrypilearning/mood-board/en/step_4.md

 + Nonsense placeholder text ('lorem ipsum') to give an idea of what the text would look like
 + An inspirational quote

-Don't spend too much time on the detail of the text.
+Don't spend too much time on the text details.
 A mood board just sets the mood for your project.

 [[[add-placeholder-text]]]